martinhaus/lecturerecorder/Readme.md

 > Software for recording RTSP video streams with independed audio from sound cards.

+## Technology

+Backend is based on Spring Boot and runs on Tomcat server.
+Frontend is a simple Vue application.

 ## Possible improvements

 * Create installation script